 Is Switzerland safer than the United States?

 Switzerland is much safer than the US.
-The crime rates are lower, especially in regard to gun crime, and are generally much lower in every way.
+The crime rates are lower, especially regarding gun crime, and are generally much lower in every way.

 Is Switzerland Safe To Travel Alone?

 Absolutely.
-Switzerland is completely safe to travel alone, especially compared to any other country in Europe.
-It is also advisable to take precautions at night in cities especially.
+Switzerland is completely safe to travel alone, unlike any other European country.
+It is also advisable to take precautions at night, especially in cities.
 For the rest, Switzerland is very safe indeed.

 Is Switzerland Safe At Night?

 In general, Switzerland is relatively safe at night compared to most countries.
 It is always smart to stay away from the more questionable areas of a city or drunken groups of teens on a weekend.
-For the rest, Switzerland is very safe at night to move around, go out on the town or do whatever takes your fancy.
+For the rest, Switzerland is very safe at night to move around, go out in the town or do whatever you fancy.

 Where to change money in Switzerland?

 When changing money in Switzerland, do so at the airport, banks, major train stations, and big hotels.
-Do not do it on the street.
+Please do not do it on the street.

-To save money, simply withdraw cash out of an ATM using one of the many cards that don’t charge you for exchange with the Swiss Franc.
+To save money, withdraw cash from an ATM using one of the many cards that don’t charge you for exchange with the Swiss Franc.